pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

 ## Redirecting to custom route for invalid routes

 Since we are working with React, it would be good if we could use a component instead of HTML.
 Using component has many benefits like, we will be able to reuse any previously created component, like Header and Footer components.
-Also, the anchor links will need to be hard-coded to make the HTML file work as Nextjs routes won't work inside HTML files.
+Also, the anchor links will need to be hard-coded to make the HTML file work as Next.js routes won't work inside HTML files.
 So let's find a way to use components.

-We can create `_error.js` which [Nextjs uses by default](https://nextjs.org/docs/#custom-error-handling) on the server to render any invalid routes.
-This component will be rendered like any other component, so we will have our default headers and footers and also all the routing will remain intact as we can access Nextjs routing.
+We can create `_error.js` which [Next.js uses by default](https://nextjs.org/docs/#custom-error-handling) on the server to render any invalid routes.
+This component will be rendered like any other component, so we will have our default headers and footers and also all the routing will remain intact as we can access Next.js routing.

 I have created a [Github repo](https://github.com/trojanh/nextjs-react-example) to demonstrate this component way of handling error so you can directly dive into the code and get some hands on.